Periodic Table

 Image From EcoleBooks.com

-When an atom has no maximum number of electrons in its outer energy level, it is said to be unstable.
+When an atom does not have the maximum number of electrons in its outer energy level, it is said to be unstable.

-An ion is formed when an unstable atom gain or donate electrons in its outer energy level in order to be stable.
-Whether an atom gain or donate electrons depend on the relative energy required to donate or gain extra electrons i.e.
+An ion is formed when an unstable atom gains or donates electrons in its outer energy level in order to become stable.
+Whether an atom gains or donates electrons depends on the relative energy required to donate or gain extra electrons, i.e.

 Examples